Reciprocity maps with restricted ramification: Cohomology

 Let $\mc{T}_{\La,G}$ denote the category of topological $\La$-modules endowed with a continuous $\La$-linear action of $G$, which is to say topological $\La\ps{G}$-modules, with morphisms the continuous $\La[G]$-module homomorphisms.
 Let $\mc{C}_{\La,G}$ (resp., $\mc{D}_{\La,G}$) denote the full subcategories of compact (resp., discrete) $\La$-modules.
 Let $\mc{C}_{\La}$ (resp., $\mc{D}_{\La}$) denote the full subcategories of modules with trivial $G$-actions.

 Let

 be a short exact sequence in $\mc{C}_{\La,G}$ or $\mc{D}_{\La,G}$.
 Such a sequence gives rise to a short exact sequence

-of inhomogeneous continuous $G$-cochain complexes (see Appendix \ref{cochcoh}), and the maps between the terms of the complexes are continuous.
+of inhomogeneous continuous $G$-cochain complexes (see Appendix \ref{cochcoh}), and the maps between the terms of the complexes are continuous with respect to the topologies on spaces of continuous maps of Lemma \ref{mapstop}.
 In the case that the modules of \eqref{extension} are in $\mc{C}_{\La,G}$, we suppose in what follows that $G$ has the property that the cohomology groups $H^i(G,M)$ of $C(G,M)$ are finite for every finite $\Z[G]$-module $M$.
 The following is standard.

 \begin{lemma} Let $s \colon C \to B$ be a continuous function that splits $\pi$ of \eqref{extension}.
 Define

 on the class of a cocycle $f$ to be the class of $\iota^{-1} \circ d^i_B(s \circ f)$, where $d^i_B$ denotes the $i$th differential on $C(G,B)$.
 The resulting sequence